 Customs and Quarantine Requirements in Australia

 Australia’s Department of Agriculture have issued strict quarantine regulations concerning the importation of food and plant and animal materials into Australia.
-This is to prevent pests and diseases from entering the country in order to protect the natural environment of Australia.
+This is to prevent pests and diseases from entering the country to protect the natural environment of Australia.
 Your shipment may be delayed if you include such items in your consignment and items may be seized and destroyed by Australian quarantine.
 Items which have been in contact with soil are also subject to strict regulations and customs clearance.
-In order to remove all traces of dirt and soil, the following items must be cleaned and disinfected:
+To remove all traces of dirt and soil, the following items must be cleaned and disinfected:

 - Outdoor items including outdoor furniture, golf clubs, golf shoes, bicycles, outdoor children’s play equipment – in summary, any item which has had contact with the ground outside, must be cleaned to remove visible dirt and also disinfected.

 - Shoes: the soles of shoes must be cleaned thoroughly and sterilised.

 Clothing, furniture and personal items being imported into Australia by cargo through air, sea or international mail are considered Unaccompanied Personal Effects (UPEs) and will be subject to an Unaccompanies Personal Effects B534 Form.

 This declaration of goods is slightly different to an Import Declaration and aids swift clearing of UPEs from customs control.